 OPCS-4 is used to support operational and strategic planning, resource utilisation, performance management, reimbursement, research and epidemiology.
 It is used by NHS suppliers to build/update software to support NHS business functions and interoperability.

-The OPCS-4 is subject to annual review and potential update to ensure that modern clinical practice is represented appropriately.
+OPCS-4 is updated every three years to ensure that modern clinical practice is represented appropriately.
 This will be continued until further notice as shown below:

 |Year||Version of OPCS-4*|

 *Tables of Coding Equivalences are issued for mapping back to previous versions and are available from the Technology Reference Data Update Distribution Service (TRUD).

 The NHS Data Model and Dictionary contains a number of data collections that require OPCS-4 codes, such as Central Returns and Commissioning Data Sets.
 All data collections should use the latest version of the OPCS-4 classification as specified in the table above.

 The classification of Surgical Operations and Procedures was originally issued by the Office of Population Censuses and Surveys (OPCS).
 The 4th revision was first implemented in hospital information systems in 1987.
 This was subject to a significant number of amendments and a consolidated version was reproduced in 1990.